namshi/namshi.github.com/source/team/index.markdown

     Oba drives the team approach from traditional system administration to DevOps with implementation of different practices and tools.
     Oba holds a Bachelor's Degree in Computer Engineering, and a Master's Degree in IT Management from Obafemi Awolowo University and University of Wollongong respectively.

-*   ##<div id="Vishnu Nair">Vishnu Nair</div>
-    {% img left team /images/vishnu.jpg Vishnu Nair %}
-    **Vishnu Nair** is a Linux System Administrator at Namshi (a Rocket Internet Venture).
-    His Job responsibilities include assisting the development team in infrastructure questions, problems and deployments.
-    He maintains and improves the existing server infrastructure as well as new installations and backups.
-He monitors uptime, failover, infrastructure performance proactively and many more.
-    He has around 3.7 years of experience in Linux and Cloud Computing Technologies.
-He holds a Bachelor's Degree in B.TECH from the Pondicherry University in India.

 *   ##<div id="Gurjeet Singh">Gurjeet Singh</div>
     {% img left team /images/gurjeet.jpg Gurjeet Singh %}
     **Gurjeet Singh** is a Network Administrator at Namshi.
 His Job responsibilities include networks, firewalls, switches and server management in order to improve the existing server infrastructure as well as new installations and backups.